gqrlt1207/CI-CD-test/README.md

 1. hello app

-  The hello application was written in Java and spring boot framework.
-If you send a request like http://localhost:8081/hello with the parameter '-v' when using 'curl' command on Linux server, you will see 'HTTP/1.1 200' and get a json response as below:
+  The hello application was developed using Java and spring boot framework.
+If you use 'curl' command to send a request to http://localhost:8081/hello with the parameter '-v' on Linux server, you will get 'HTTP/1.1 200' and a json response similar to the following json string:

     {"id": 1, "info": "welcome"}.